Richie Sambora: Personal life

 Sambora married actress Heather Locklear in Paris on December 17, 1994.
 Their daughter Ava Elizabeth Sambora, was born on October 4, 1997.
 Locklear filed for divorce in February 2006 citing irreconcilable differences.
 The divorce was finalized on April 11, 2007.

-On April 20 2007, Sambora's father, Adam, died of lung cancer.
+On April 20, 2007, Sambora's father, Adam, died of lung cancer.

+Sambora has dated the guitarist/singer Orianthi.

 Alcohol problems

-On June 7, 2007, it was announced that Sambora was entering an undisclosed rehab facility in Los Angeles for treatment related to alcoholism.
+On June 7, 2007, it was announced that Sambora was entering an undisclosed rehabilitation facility in Los Angeles for treatment related to alcoholism.
 Following his release, he told an interviewer, "I was just drinking too much and I needed to get my life together.
 I'm still in therapy and stuff like that, but it's good.
 I'm great.
 I feel fine."
 In the Bon Jovi documentary When We Were Beautiful, Sambora talks candidly about his addiction to painkillers following a fall in his bathroom.
 He credited his bandmates and mother with helping him through the difficult time.

 On March 26, 2008, Sambora was arrested for drunk driving in Laguna Beach, California where he was a longtime resident.
 Both his ten-year-old daughter and her 18 year old cousin were in the vehicle.
 At his May 2008 arraignment, he pleaded no contest "to driving with a blood alcohol level of .08 or higher", was fined $390, placed on probation for three years, and was required to attend a driver's education course.

-On April 28, 2011, it was announced that Sambora had made the decision to enter rehab again.
+On April 28, 2011, it was announced that Sambora had made the decision to enter rehabilitation again.
 He was absent from the band for thirteen shows during the Bon Jovi Live tour, and his guitar and vocal duties were handled by session musician Theofilos "Phil X" Xenidis.
 This was Sambora's second stint in rehab and was announced just a week after he finished probation for drunk driving charges.
 Sambora returned to join the band in June 2011 in Zagreb, Croatia, for the start of the European leg of the tour.